iamdudeman/sola-game-engine/README.md

 # Branch WIP

-# TODO List
 * Engine GUI Editor (Sola Editor)
+  * Entity editor?
+    * primitive types could generate a dialog of some sort
+    * saves to json file
   * Way to view all Systems and Components available
   * Way to view various EventListeners?
   * Create child + parent relationships for the entities?
-  * Entity editor?
-    * primitive types could generate a dialog of some sort
-    * saves to json file
   * could load in multiple files
     * edit configurations go to appropriate files
   * play mode for quick testing